| |

 Credit Score Impact

 If you are new at travel hacking, create a strategy for opening credit cards for the sign-up bonuses.
 Opening too many cards too quickly may cause a temporary dip in your credit score.
-You may also be denied new cards as your credit score decreases.
+As a result, you may also be denied new cards as your credit score decreases.

 Annual Fees